 Lighter-weight paper is better for fine detailed work.

 However, the extra layers can make ply paper more difficult to work with, so choosing the right type for your project is important.

 Hot pressed paper is a type of fine art paper that has been pressed between heated rollers to create a smooth, glossy finish.
 It is typically used for watercolor paintings or other artwork that requires a smooth surface.

 It is made by heating the pulp to form a sheet of paper.
 The sheet is then passed through two sets of heated rollers, pressing the sheet and giving it its smooth surface.

 After passing through the rollers, the sheet is cooled and rolled up for storage.
 Depending on the artist’s needs, it can be found in various sizes and weights.
 It is available in various colors, though white is the most common.

 Can you use charcoal on watercolor paper?

-While many artists prefer to use charcoal on paper specifically designed for charcoal drawings, such as Bristol board, it is possible to use charcoal on watercolor paper.
-Watercolor paper is typically more absorbent than other paper types, so it can be difficult to achieve the desired level of darkness when using charcoal.
+While many artists prefer to use charcoal on paper designed explicitly for charcoal drawings, such as Bristol board, it is possible to use charcoal on watercolor paper.
+Watercolor paper is typically more absorbent than other paper types, so it can be challenging to achieve the desired level of darkness when using charcoal.

 However, using a light touch and gradually building up the layers makes it possible to create successful charcoal drawings on watercolor paper.